 Health, Safety, and Community

-Air quality in Jakarta is a genuine concern, not a theoretical one.
+Air quality in Jakarta is a real concern, not a theoretical one.
 PM2.5 levels regularly exceed WHO guidelines, and on bad days they exceed the threshold at which outdoor activity carries real health risk.
 The question to ask any school is not whether they have air purifiers, most do, but what specific protocol they follow when the AQI exceeds 150, and how parents are informed.
 Schools that keep children inside and communicate proactively on high-pollution days are operating a serious protocol.
 Schools that don't have a clear answer to this question have not thought it through.

 Families with children who have additional learning needs should ask direct questions about the school's SEN provision before committing: the size of the learning support team, whether they have an in-house educational psychologist, and how their approach to inclusion works in practice.
 Jakarta is variable on this, and the gap between schools is wide.